wangonya/wangonya.com/content/blog/pytest-asserting-exceptions.md

 ```

 Notice it says `Failed: DID NOT RAISE <class 'Exception'>`.
 If an exception is not raised, the test fails.
-I found this to be pretty
+I found this particularly useful.
-awesome.
 We passed in a valid email format (according to our standards
 here) so the test works as expected.
 Now we can make it pass.

 ```python